harish-prem/Notely/README.md

 4. If you downloaded all of the files individually, place them in one folder and add a resources folder

-5. Open the folder or the cloned repositry with all of the files in your chosen IDE
+5. Open the folder or the cloned repository with all of the files in your chosen IDE

 6. pip install nice gui